Type 2 diabetes is rapidly becoming one of the world’s greatest problems.

 This article will focus on the work of the Dr. Andreas Eenfeldt—the diet doctor—someone who has helped tens of thousands of people to improve their health.

-Diet Doctor has helped thousands of users address insulin resistance, which is the underlying cause of type 2 diabetes.
+Diet Doctor has helped thousands of users address hyperinsulinemia and insulin resistance, which is a cause of type 2 diabetes.

 But first, some background information.